When it comes to eCommerce marketing, PPC advertising is king.

-Formerly known as Bing Ads, Microsoft Ads is a growing desktop search platform that currently covers 11.2 billion monthly searches around the globe that Google doesn’t reach.
-With eCommerce SEM (search engine marketing) ads on this platform, your ads will appear in Bing, MSN search results and select partner sites.
+Formerly known as Bing Ads, Microsoft Advertising is a growing desktop search platform that currently covers 11.2 billion monthly searches around the globe that Google doesn’t reach.
+With eCommerce SEM (search engine marketing) ads on this platform, your ads will appear in Bing, MSN search results, and select partner sites.

-Some of their campaigns and PPC tools include:
+Some of their campaigns and PPC campaign tools include: